-AS Philo+Ethics EssaysWatch
+AS Philo+Ethics EssaysWatch this thread

 I know people aren't really sure how to structure essays for the exam, so thought I'd make a kind of essay bank of all my marked essays (done in timed conditions), all full marks so far, so feel free to take a look, and hopefully they'll help in some way.